rbaxter1/redis-hackathon-2021/readme.md

 At this point, if you have expo installed on your mobile device, you can open it and scan the QR code.
 You may need to change the connection type to Tunnel.
 If you do not have expo installed on your Android or iPhone, then simply type w to launch the app in your browser.

+client.py
+Generate a network
+Users - 20 (some cross users)
+Networks - 4
+Items per Network - randomly select thumbnail...
+20+ Items

+Nice to have list:
+Invite People to a network
+Search user
+Privacy